GongZheng-Justin/Channel3d/README.md

 * Have the ability to handle periodic, no-slip and free-slip boundary conditions
 * Second-order spatial accuray in non-periodic directions, fourth-order scheme is also available for periodic directions
 * FFT-based ([FFTW](https://github.com/FFTW/fftw3) used here) method is used for Pressure Poisson Equation (PPE)
-* Alternating direction implicit (ADI) is adopted for Helmholtz equations
+* Alternating Direction Implicit (ADI) method is adopted for Helmholtz equations
 * MPI parallelization by means of pencil distributed decomposition, using [2DECOMP&FFT](http://www.2decomp.org/)
 ![](doc/cha180_small.gif)